 The scent pathway left by an individual moving.
+(See 3.42 scent trail.)

 trailing

 The propensity or learned ability of a canine to methodically follow the target scent.
 The canine may follow a scent plume which could be either air borne or settled on the ground/vegetation.
 The canine will use whichever technique will get them to the target the most efficiently.
 Canines are typically pre-scented on an object.